zjc0507/datascienceunitec/HelloWorld.md

 c) The values of free variables are searched for in the global environment
 d) The values of free variables are searched for in the environment in which the function was called

 26. What is one of the consequences of the scoping rules used in R?
 [0.5]
 a) R objects cannot be larger than 100 MB
-b) All objects must be stored in memory  ---------
+b) All objects must be stored in memory
 c) Functions cannot be nested
 d) All objects can be stored on the disk

+b)

 27. In R, what is the parent frame?
 [0.5]
 a) It is the environment in which a function was called
 b) It is the environment in which a function was defined
 c) It is always the global environment
 d) It is the package search list

 28. Take a look at the 'iris' dataset that comes with R. The data can be loaded with the code: library(datasets) data(iris)